Go back to Vince Stanzione's Corner - Main

 Summary and Conclusion to using Stops - Vince Stanzione

 Charts, indicators, news and everything else means little, it is our PSYCHOLOGY that is important.
-Jesse Livermore said it in the 1920's, Nick Davas said it in the 1960's and I (Vince Stanzione) am saying it in 2004.
+Jesse Livermore said it in the 1920’s, Nick Davas said it in the 1960’s and I (Vince Stanzione) am saying now.